SIGSEGV111/stdin2sql/README.md

 ## INPUT

 Reads UTF-8 text from stdin.
-Each non-empty line is processed independently.
+Each line is processed independently and immediatelly committed.
 Trailing `\n` or `\r\n` is removed before execution.

 ## OUTPUT